 Naïve Pattern Matching

-A simple brute-force algorithm is to try out every possible value of the shift s and check whether it is a valid shift.
+Naïve pattern matching is a simple brute-force algorithm that tries every possible value of the shift s and checks whether it is a valid shift.
 There are n-m+1 possible choices for s.
-The Python code follows:
+Here is a Python implementation:

 def naiveMatch(p,t):